Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 0 = L.I. or Left In 1 = R.I. or Right In 2 = L.O. or Left Out 3 = R.O. or Right Out

 If the value is outside this range it shows as 'Bad Chan'.

 The Channel format allows Custom Meters, for example, to display values that are labeled with the channels they are obtained from.
 For example, you can read the current Channel Select value Ch and display it via Mtr0=V(0.3) + " " + Ch(c) to show something like '123.456 Left In'.
 (The same channel names can also be used to label Custom Controls via the CtrlN="<<"+ Ch(c) and BtnN="" + Ch(c) options discussed in the Custom Controls Command Summary.)

 Note that by default the Freq, Volts, and SPL meter readout macros return strings that may include units, like '123.456 mV'.
 You can control the decimal places with the Plcs controls in each meter (FcountPlcs, VoltPlcs, or SPLplcs), but those affect the meter itself as well as the macro usage.
 However, if you use one of the above format options like Msg=Volts(0.6) you would get '0.123456' instead; the format automatically uses whole volts, not mV.

-When a numeric variable (either a main control like ToneFreq or a macro variable like VarA) is used in a file name, the default is to show no decimal places instead of the usual default of 3 places.
-(The value is rounded, not truncated, to remove the fraction.)
+When a numeric variable (either a main control like ToneFreq or a macro variable like A, VarA, or UA) is used in a file name, the default is to show no decimal places instead of the usual default of 3 places.
+(The value is rounded, not truncated, to remove any fraction.)
 This prevents extra decimals in file names, such as Freq123.456.TXT.
 Such names are perfectly legal under Windows, but if you want them you need to specify an explicit format such as SaveTXT="Freq" + L.0.ToneFreq(3.3).

 See also Macro Overview